Pennsylvania

 State-based SP bills

 Summary: Covers all medically necessary treatment including outpatient services, hospitalization, mental health, D&A, prescriptions, dental, vision, medical devices, and long term care for all Pennsylvania residents who file a state income tax form.
 No premiums, no copays, no deductibles.
 Freedom to choose any willing provider.
-Revenue includes 3% income tax for individuals/ 10% for businesses.
+Revenue to come from income tax (for income over $20,000) for individuals and businesses.
 Doesn’t require section 1382 waiver under the ACA.

 Advantages to SP in the current context